alanspace/Computer_Vision/README.md

 | :---: | :---: | :---: |
 | <img src="URL_TO_YOUR_AERIAL_IMAGE.jpg" width="256"> | <img src="URL_TO_YOUR_GROUND_TRUTH_MASK.jpg" width="256"> | <img src="URL_TO_YOUR_PREDICTION_IMAGE.jpg" width="256"> |

-*(**Action Required:** You need to generate your own output images, upload them to your repository, and replace the placeholder URLs above with the actual links to your images.)*

 ## Features

 - **Model**: U-Net architecture with a pre-trained `timm-efficientnet-b0` encoder.